“With us, it’s a very specific audience. If you like steak, this is it for you.”

 Add your Teriyaki sauce to your meat to marinate.

 Put your meat and Teriyaki together to fall in love for about 12 hours or more.
 I prep my meat and put it in the fridge in the marinade when I’m making dinner the night before.
 I try to hit 12-24 hours to marinate.
 Anything beyond seems excessively salty and loses the flavor of the actual meat.
-No bueno.

 Take your gorgeous strips and Pop them on your heated BBQ or grill of your choice.
 Even the George Foreman does this well!